shailesh1729/r-snippets/docs/graphics/simple_charts.rst

 These are completely textual plots.
 A numeric vector is plotted as follows.
 From each number, the first and last digits are taken.
 First digit becomes the stem, last digit becomes the left.
-Stems go to the left of | and leaves go to the right of |.
+Stems go to the left of vertical bar and leaves go to the right of vertical bar.

 ::